 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2008.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2009.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 251 Total first-time, first-year (freshman) women who applied 373 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 205 317 Total full-time, first-time, first-year (freshman) men who enrolled 75 Total part-time, first-time, first-year (freshman) men who enrolled 11 Total full-time, first-time, first-year (freshman) women who enrolled ed 97

-Total full-time, first-time, first-year (freshman) women who enrolled97Total part-time, first-time, first-year (freshman) women who enrolled21
+Total first-time, first-year (freshman) men who applied 306 Total first-time, first-year (freshman) women who applied 428 220 Total first-time, first-year (freshman) men who were admitted 228 Total first-time, first-year (freshman) women who were admitted 347 Total full-time, first-time, first-year (freshman) men who enrolled 60 Total part-time, first-time, first-year (freshman) men who enrolled l 6 Total full-time, first-time, first-year (freshman) women who enrol led 98 Total part-time, first-time, first-year (freshman) women who enrol led 16